An unusual family of supersingular curves of genus five in characteristic two: Introduction

 Note that $\dim \cS$ equals the expected dimension of the supersingular locus $\cM_5^{\ss}$ in $\cM_5$ and $\dim \cS > \dim \mathcal{F}_{GV, 5}$.
 Furthermore, the generic point of $\cS$ has a non-trivial automorphism group.
 Therefore, if the closure~$\overline{\cS}$ of~$\cS$ turns out to be a component of $\cM_5^{\ss}$, it would provide a counterexample to the analog of Oort’s conjecture in the case $g = 5$ and $p = 2$.
 While we were not able to decide this, we comment more on this possibility in Corollary~\ref{cor:ss_genus5_component_or_not}.
 Also, it is worth noting that $\cS$ is a sublocus of the loci of double covers of both elliptic curves and curves of genus~$2$.
 Lastly, note that by \cite[Corollary~10.3]{lioort}, the generic point of every component of $\cS_g \subseteq \cA_g$ has $a$-number~$1$ for any $g > 1$ and $p > 0$, whereas the $a$-number of~$\cS$ equals~$2$, resulting in another unusual property of~$\cS$.
 We also present further discussion after proving this theorem in Section~\ref{sec:proof}.
+(While Section \ref{sec:genus5ssauto} explains how we obtain the family~$\cS$, verifying that $\cS$ has the property stated in Theorem \ref{thm:supersingular_family_genus5_char2_dim3} relies only on Lemmas \ref{lem:smooth_dim1} and~\ref{lem:description_of_all_isomphs} and Propositions~\ref{prop:genus5ss_dimension_automorphisms} and \ref{prop:genus5ss_doublecover_bielliptic_bi2}.)